Minimal Freeze-in Dark Matter: Reviving electroweak doublet dark matter with Boltzmann suppressed freeze-in: Pseudo Dirac Case

 In the absence of inelastic scattering, the leading direct detection cross-section arises from EW loop-induced operators \cite{Hisano:2010ct}.
 The characteristic size for such loop-induced scattering cross-sections is $10^{-47}$~cm$^2$, roughly a factor $\mathcal{O}(10^{-7})$ below the tree-level case.
 The reduced SI cross-section significantly weakens the direct detection limits.\footnote{Since the mass splitting is generated by EWSB, freeze-in is unaffected because with $m,T_{\rm rh}\gg m_Z$ the mass splitting vanishes.} Compared to direct detection limits, for $\sigma_{\rm SI}\sim10^{-47}~{\rm cm}^2$ the limit on the dark matter mass is $m\gtrsim 330$ GeV with Darwin probing up to 6 TeV.
 This requires a low $\Trh$ and allows an interesting alternative at the EW scale.
+Current collider and indirect detection bounds do not further constrain this model \cite{Panci:2024oqc}; indeed it has been suggested the 14 year Fermi-data may mildly favor TeV-scale doublet dark matter \cite{Dessert:2022evk}.
+Such a model is discoverable at the forthcoming CTAO-North experiment \cite{Abe:2025lci}.